Please register to Vote! VOTE.ORG

 Opponents of gun control use the argument that their guns will be taken away.
 I haven't seen a rush to take cars away.
 Another argument is that the government or other people will know who has guns.
 We know you have a car from the fact you have a driveway or a garage.
 We can see you drive your car.
 Someone else likes my Cars analogy, How to Reduce Shootings

-Gun control will never prevent every mass shooting like Orlando (and sadly, now Las Vegas).
+Gun control will never prevent every mass shooting like Orlando (and sadly, now Las Vegas) (Update, now a church in Texas.)
 I am not advocating Gun Control out of an emotional response to the terrible event there.
 For years I have wanted a system in place that might save a family from being shot by a parent, or someone taking their own life, or someone from accidentally getting shot.

 If a person is hell-bent on killing others, and has no respect for their life or the law, they are going to attempt to do what they want to do.
 No law is ever going to stop someone who has no concern for their own well-being or the possibility of prison time or other consequences for their actions.
 There is a lot of truth in "If you outlaw guns, only outlaws will have guns!"